 Please note: This proposal requires an assessment of the proposal from an expert within a discipline related to the proposed project or creative endeavor and references from two additional experts.
 Obtaining expert assessments often takes time — please plan your preparation of the grant proposal accordingly.

-Award applications will be reviewed by LCA’s professional development committee and Dean Andrew Harris.
+Award applications will be reviewed by the LCA’s Professional Development Committee and Interim Dean Sophie Clavier.